PacktPublishing/Supercharge-Your-Applications-with-GraalVM/README.md

 **Hands-on examples to optimize and extend your code using GraalVM's high performance and polyglot capabilities**

-Gain a solid understanding of GraalVM and how it works under the hood.
-Work with GraalVM's high performance optimizing compiler and see how it can be used in both JIT (just-in-time) and AOT (ahead-of-time) modes.
-Get to grips with the various optimizations that GraalVM performs at runtime.
-Use advanced tools to analyze and diagnose performance issues in the code.
-Compile, embed, run, and interoperate between languages using Truffle on GraalVM.
-Build optimum microservices using popular frameworks such as Micronaut and Quarkus to create cloud-native applications.
+This book is a hands-on guide, with step-by-step instructions on how to work with GraalVM.
+Starting with a quick introduction to the GraalVM architecture and how things work under the hood, you'll discover the performance benefits of running your Java applications on GraalVM.
+You'll then learn how to create native images and understand how AOT (ahead-of-time) can improve application performance significantly.
+The book covers examples of building polyglot applications that will help you explore the interoperability between languages running on the same VM.
+You'll also see how you can use the Truffle framework to implement any language of your choice to run optimally on GraalVM.
+By the end of this book, you'll not only have learned how GraalVM is beneficial in cloud-native and microservices development but also how to leverage its capabilities to create high-performing polyglot applications.

 ## What is this book about?
 GraalVM is a universal virtual machine that allows programmers to embed, compile, interoperate, and run applications written in JVM languages such as Java, Kotlin, and Groovy; non-JVM languages such as JavaScript, Python, WebAssembly, Ruby, and R; and LLVM languages C and C++.